mobileadscom/o2o-redemption/README.md

         main: 'mainPage', // main page that has the coupon and a button that brings to confirm redeem page
         confirm: 'confirmPage', // Redeem Confirmation page which has redeem button and cancel button
         thankyou: 'thankyouPage', // Thank You page after redemption is successful
-        redeemed: 'redeemedPage' // 'Already redeemed page if the coupon is already readeemed' },
+        redeemed: 'redeemedPage' // 'Already redeemed page if the coupon is already readeemed',
+        invalid: 'invalidPage' // Invalid coupon page if the coupon is not registered },
     buttons: {
         main: { // main button that bring to confirm redeem page